S0FTS0RR0W/Ftop/README.md

 # Ftop

-A customizable, `btop`-inspired system monitor written in Python, featuring a retro hex dump aesthetic.
-It provides a live look at system metrics and processes within a clean, boxed terminal interface.

-*(Screenshot placeholder)*
+Because apparently btop wasn’t dramatic enough, here’s Ftop: a Python system monitor with a retro hex dump aesthetic that screams “I’m watching you, CPU”.
+It’s like Task Manager, but with more attitude and fewer excuses.

+(Screenshot placeholder, because screenshots are for people who don’t trust words.)

 ## Features

--   **Live System Metrics:** Real-time display of CPU and Memory utilization with graphical bars.
+Live System Metrics: Watch your CPU and RAM cry in real time, complete with bars that pretend they’re graphs.

--   **Process List:** A view of running processes, sorted by CPU usage, showing PID, User, CPU%, and Memory%.
+Process List: A parade of processes sorted by CPU usage, so you can finally see which Chrome tab is ruining your life.

--   **Independent Hex Dump:** A decorative, animated hex dump runs in a separate thread, providing a dynamic background without impacting the performance of metric updates.
+Independent Hex Dump: A pointless but beautiful animated hex dump running in its own thread.
+It does nothing useful, but it looks like your terminal is thinking deep thoughts.

--   **Dynamic "Thinking" Animation:** The hex dump randomly slows down, pauses, and speeds up to create a "thinking" or "processing" effect.
+Dynamic "Thinking" Animation: Sometimes the hex dump slows down, pauses, or speeds up—because even your monitor deserves mood swings.

--   **Flicker-Free UI:** Built with Python's `curses` library for a smooth, flicker-free terminal interface with distinct boxes for different components.
--   **Responsive Layout:** The UI components resize gracefully with the terminal window.
+Flicker-Free UI: Built with Python’s curses library, so you can stare at boxes without feeling like you’re in a strobe-lit nightmare.

+Responsive Layout: Resize your terminal and watch the UI gracefully adapt, unlike your last relationship.

 ## Requirements

--   Python 3
+Python 3 (because Python 2 is basically a fossil)

--   The `psutil` library
+The psutil library (aka the only reason this thing knows what your CPU is doing)

 ## Installation

-1. Clone the repository (or download the files).
+Clone the repo (or download the files if you’re allergic to git).

-2. Install the required Python package:
+Install the required Python package:

-    ```bash
+bash
 pip install psutil
-    ```

 ## Usage

-To run the application, simply execute the `Ftop.py` script from your terminal:
+Run the script like you mean it:
 ```bash
 python3 Ftop.py
 ```